tofu-tigre/riscv-emu/README.md

 This project is a 5-stage pipelined RISC-V CPU emulator created in the C++ language.
 It uses the traditional Fetch (IF), Decode (ID), Execute (EX), Memory (MEM), and Writeback (WB) pipeline as taught in *CS 152: Computer Architecture* at UC Berkeley.

 ## How to Use
 Simply run the main.cpp file in your chosen IDE and watch your program execute.
-If you would like to see the instructions move through the CPU, simply define the keyword *DEBUG*.
+If you would like to see the instructions move through the CPU, simply define the keyword *DEBUG* in cpu.cpp.
 Further instructions are in the main.cpp file.

 ## Further Plans
 * Implement IMEM and DMEM caches.